balvarez08/SampleJWTAuthNoMiddleware/README.md

 # SampleJWTAuthNoMiddleware
-Simple API using JWT Authentication that doesn't uses custom jwt middleware
+Simple API using JWT Authentication that doesn't use custom jwt middleware